harou24/react-boilerplate/README.md

 ```

 # Test
-  No test framework is provide but you can install your own and run :
+  No test framework is provided but you can install your own and run :
 ```
 npm run test
 ```